TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-07-how-to-get-the-most-valuable-feedback-you-can-get.md

 perex: '''
     Feedback is one of the best way to improve yourself.
 To make it really work it have to be able to get to you.
 "That's wrong" usually doesn't work as the person giving the feedback intended.
     <br><br>
-    If it is honest, understandable, from trustful person, with progressive language and by somebody who knows your history, language and values it can make your mind shine for the brighter future with gratitude attitude.
+    If the feedback is **honest, understandable, from trustful person who knows your history and values** it can make your mind shine for the brighter future with gratitude.
     <br><br>
     How to get such feedback?
 '''
-tweet_todo: "..."
+tweet: "How to Get the Most Valuable Feedback You Can Ever Have?
+Only from your @futureme #selfdevelopment #feedback"
 ---

 **We meet with feedback everyday**.
-In work on how to improve your task, with your spouse on how to be emphatic to her or with your mentoring skills with your students.
+In work on how to improve your project, with your spouse on how to be emphatic or with your mentoring skills with your students.

 Feedback is great!
 You can improve your weak points and make them stronger.

 **The longer you know the person, the better feedback can get** (and give).
-You know his or her weak points, traumas, know the language they understand, the metaphors and **have a trust bond** - the most important thing when it comes to learning.
+You know his or her weak points, traumas, know the language they understand and - the most important thing when it comes to learning - **have a trust bond**.

 ## How Do You Know?